chuazy94/zy_blog_2/_posts/2021-06-15-euros-prediction-md2.md

 <em>Weighted xG (<span style="color:blue">1.67</span> - 1.56) /
 <em>Weighted xGA (<span style="color:red">0.845</span> - 1.17)

 A roughly tough game to call as once again, we found a pair of opposition that have very similar xG and xGA stats.
 The Czechs showed their experience in their 2-0 victory over the Scots while Croatia, despite losing 1-0, continued to rake in chances with a superior xG against the English.
-The key to this game will be the midfield battle, and the Czech midfield is simply not good enough.
+The key to this game will be the midfield battle, and the Czech midfield is not good enough.
+The Czechs did concede a high xG against the Scots and we believe the clinical Croats will not be too kind.
 The Czech may nick a goal through a counter or a set piece, but Croatia should still triumph.
-(ZY - I think this will result more of a draw because of how close these 2 teams are in terms of the xG stat - would say 1-1 between the both of them)
  **Croatia 2-1 Czech Republic**.

 ### Group D: England vs Scotland
 <em>Weighted xG (1.25 - <span style="color:blue">1.34</span>) /
 <em>Weighted xGA (<span style="color:red">0.827</span> - 1.18)

 A fierce national rivalry which seems lopsided on paper, but could easily descent into a cagey game.
 England has been struggling to create chances in their most recent games, with their xG gradually dropping in the last 4 games.
 Scotland will be fired up after their 2-0 lose.
 We believe that the difference in quality of attackers will be decisive and England will emerge as victors.
-Once England gets going, we expect the goals to come in quick succession.
-(ZY - I dont think England have it in them to score 3.
-Will say 2.)**England 3-0 Scotland**.
+Scotland will struggle to create many opportunities and we do not see them finding a way past the English defence. **England 2-0 Scotland**.

 ### Group E: Sweden vs Slovakia
 <em>Weighted xG (<span style="color:blue">1.33</span> - 1.11) /
 <em>Weighted xGA (1.63 - <span style="color:red"> 1.35 </span>)

 The Slovaks seem to be quite an inconsistent outfit, whilst the Swedes seem to be able to do a job against lesser opposition.
 It will be a close game but expect the Swedes to prevail.
 Sweden should edge this out with a slightly stronger weighted xG and xGA.
-(ZY - I feel like this should be 1-0 or 2-1.
-Gonna be 1 goal dif) **Sweden 2-0 Slovakia**.
+ **Sweden 2-0 Slovakia**.

 ### Group E: Spain vs Poland